Premium Balkans in Depth

 Day 17

-TimisoaraThis morning you’ll travel by private vehicle to Timisoara, crossing the Serbia-Romania border en route.
-Timisoara is a pretty park-filled city with a remarkable past.
-It was here that an uprising of local people sparked the Romanian Revolution in 1989, which saw the fall of the country’s Communist regime – reflecting the broader political change seen across Eastern Europe at the time.
-On a guided walking tour you’ll take in some of Timisoara’s most significant sights – including the grand and aptly named Victory, Liberty and Union Squares – and learn more about the city’s history.
+TimisoaraThis morning, travel by private vehicle to Timisoara, crossing the Serbia-Romania border.
+Timisoara is a park-filled city where an uprising of local people sparked the Romanian Revolution in 1989.
+This saw the fall of the country’s Communist regime – reflecting the broader political change seen across Eastern Europe at the time.
+On a guided walking tour, you’ll take in some of Timisoara’s most significant sights – including the grand and aptly named Victory, Liberty and Union Squares – and learn more about the city’s history.

 Meals: Breakfast -